JayNoblez/AWS_CloudFormationTask_IB/README.md

-# CF_Task
+# Cloud Formation Task

-This task create a basic EC2 Auto Scaling template with Cloud Formation.
+This task creates a basic EC2 Auto Scaling template with Cloud Formation.

+Question 1.
-Parameters for defaults like AMI-ID, AppSubnet, ASGSecurityGroupList, etc
+a.
+Create a Cloud Formation template that accomodates parameters for defaults like AMI-ID, AppSubnet, ASGSecurityGroupList, etc

 b.
 AutoScaling Configuration Parameters:
 - "ScalingCreateTimeOut",
 - "ScalingUpdateTimeOut",